 In 1819, the U.S. Army’s Western Engineer became the first steamboat to navigate the shallow, shifting Missouri.
-On its voyage, the vessel encountered a number of problems that delayed its upstream passage, including sunken trees, sandbars, and mud (which found its way into the boiler).
-Although, steamboat navigation did not have an auspicious beginning on the Mighty Mo, regular steamer traffic emerged along the Lower Missouri between St. Louis and Kansas City in the 1820s.
+During its voyage, the vessel encountered a number of obstacles that delayed its upstream passage, including sunken trees, sandbars, and mud (which found its way into the boiler).

 In 1831, the first steamboat traveled to the Upper Missouri (the river reach north and west of the Platte River confluence).
-In the 1840s, steamboats replaced the slower, more cumbersome, keelboats along the entire length of the river.
-By the 1850s, dozens of boats worked the Missouri between St. Louis and the head of navigation at Fort Benton, Montana Territory.
+In the 1840s, steamboats replaced keelboats along the entire length of the river.
+By the 1850s, dozens of steamers worked the Missouri between St. Louis and the head of navigation at Fort Benton, in modern-day Montana.
 The 1850s witnessed the peak of Missouri river steamboat traffic.

 In 1858, fifty-nine boats navigated the Missouri south of the Platte confluence.
-That same year, another twenty-three boats worked the river northwest of Sioux City, Iowa.
-Each of these steamers made multiple trips over the course of the eight-month long navigation season from March to November.
-Some traveled repeatedly between St. Louis and upriver ports.
-Others made shorter trips between towns such as St. Joseph, Missouri, and Omaha, Nebraska, or between Council Bluffs, Iowa, and Sioux City, Iowa.
+Another twenty-three boats worked the river northwest of Sioux City, Iowa.
+Each of these steamers made multiple trips over the course of the eight-month long navigation season, which lasted from March thru November.
+Some vessels traveled repeatedly between St. Louis and upriver ports; others made shorter trips between St. Joseph, Missouri, and Omaha, Nebraska Territory, or between Council Bluffs, Iowa, and Sioux City.
 In 1859, Omaha recorded 174 steamboat arrivals.
 Many of these arrivals were repeat visits by the same steamboat.

 Most significantly, the steamboats consumed huge quantities of bottomland timber.
-Crews procured all of the fuel for the boats by either felling standing timber or by collecting driftwood.
-Each boat burned an average of 25 cords of wood per day.
-One cord is equal to a stack of wood four feet wide, four feet high, and eight feet long.
+Crews procured all of the fuel for the boats by either felling standing timber or by collecting driftwood and deadfall.
+Each boat burned an average of twenty-five cords of wood per day.
+One cord is equal to a stack of wood four-feet wide, four-feet high, and eight-feet long.
 Since time in port meant a loss of potential income, the boats ran almost daily during the navigation season.
 As a result, a single steamer could consume thousands of cords in a year.
-Just during the three-month long, round-trip between Omaha and the Yellowstone confluence, a steamer used upwards of 2,250 cords of wood.
+During the three-month long, round-trip between Omaha and the Yellowstone confluence, a steamer could burn upwards of 2,250 cords of wood.
 As early as 1843, John James Audubon noted the paucity of kindling in the Missouri Valley.
-After passing the mouth of the Platte, he jotted down in his journal the following passage, “The timber is becoming more scarce as we proceed, and I greatly fear that our only opportunities of securing wood will be those afforded us by that drifted on the bars.”
+After passing the mouth of the Platte, he jotted down in his journal, “The timber is becoming more scarce as we proceed, and I greatly fear that our only opportunities of securing wood will be those afforded us by that drifted on the bars.”

 The depletion of the valley timber resource worsened in the late 1840s and 1850s – as more steamers plied the Missouri.
 In 1850, Thaddeaus Culbertson beheld the near total absence of timber in what is now central South Dakota.
 He stated, “There is nothing that would be called a forest, except at some places along the Missouri.
 To-day we have seen very little timber; most of the banks are destitute of it entirely, except the willow; occasionally a point is seen well timbered with young cotton wood.
 I have been told that they go from Fort Pierre, one hundred miles above, to get timber for their boats and other purposes.”

-In the 1860s, the Lakota Sioux attempted to protect their forests from the Americans and their boats.
-The Native Americans needed the valley’s timber for heating fires, cooking fuel, lodge poles, and for the habitat it provided to bison, elk, and deer during inclement weather.
+In the 1860s, the Teton Lakota attempted to protect their forests from the Americans and their boats.
+The Indians needed the valley’s timber for heating fires, cooking fuel, lodge poles, and for the habitat it provided to bison, elk, and deer during inclement weather.
 Healthy stands of timber and the viability of nomadism went hand-in-hand.
 To conserve the forests, the Lakota launched the Woodcutter’s War.
-This war raged on and off again from 1866 to 1876, but it never became a large-scale conflict.
+This war raged on and off from 1866 to 1876, but it never became a large-scale conflict.
 Instead, it consisted of a series of hit and run attacks on the roustabouts and woodcutters trespassing on Lakota territory.
 Mary E. Cook saw the war firsthand.
-Near the mouth of the Musselshell River in todays Montana she recounted, “Stopped at a deserted wood-yard and took on wood; one man killed here…stopped at Grand Island to get wood, also the two men who owned it got aboard, as it was dangerous for them to remain ther [sic].”
-The Lakota failed to halt the destruction of their forest resources.
-Stands of cottonwood continued to succumb to the axe through the 1870s and into the 1880s.
+Near the mouth of the Musselshell River in today’s Montana, she recounted, “Stopped at a deserted wood-yard and took on wood; one man killed here…stopped at Grand Island to get wood, also the two men who owned it got aboard, as it was dangerous for them to remain ther [sic].”
+But the Lakota failed to halt the destruction of their forest resources.
+Stands of cottonwood continued to succumb to the axe throughout the 1870s and into the 1880s.

 Deforestation hastened the demise of the great bison and elk herds.
 The animals lost the sheltered woodlands so vital to their survival during the frigid, wind-blasted winter months.
-Deforestation also contributed to the end of Native American nomadism across the Upper Missouri country.
+Deforestation also contributed to the end of nomadism across the Upper Missouri country.
 However, the biggest consequence of deforestation involved the Missouri River itself.
-As the trees disappeared from the valley floor, the Missouri experienced more frequent floods at greater heights.
+As the trees disappeared from the valley floor, the Missouri became more flood-prone.

 As the valley’s forests vanished into the furnaces of the steamboats, floods came barreling down the Missouri more often and at higher levels.
 It is not coincidental that the most voluminous Missouri River floods in the nineteenth century took place during the steamboat era.
 Major floods descended the Missouri Valley in 1844, 1857, 1858, 1867, 1872, 1874, 1875, 1878, and 1881.
 The 1881 flood carried the largest runoff amount on record – until 2011.
 It came at the tail end of the steamboat era.
 It sank towns and farms from the Montana-Dakota border through the state of Missouri.
 Communities in southeast Dakota Territory and northeast Nebraska suffered the worst damage.
 Cold, slushy water rose to the rooftops at Niobrara, Nebraska.
 The Missouri swept away the small town of Green Island, Nebraska, located directly across the river from Yankton, Dakota Territory.
 And the powerful river delivered a knockout punch to Old Vermillion.
 High, fast water, in combination with ice flows, destroyed 132 of the town’s buildings.
 Following the flood, Vermillion residents wisely chose to move their community to the bluffs to the north.